A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

 where $x_{i}$ is the $i$-th subvector of $x$, and $q_{i}$ is the quantization function for the $i$-th subvector, which returns the index of the nearest centroid in the codebook.

 The O-PQ algorithm also updates the codebooks and codes for each subvector using an online learning technique.
 The algorithm uses two parameters: $\alpha$, which controls the learning rate, and $\beta$, which controls the forgetting rate.
-The algorithm updates the codebooks and codes as follows:

-For each new point $x$, assign it to its nearest centroid in each subvector using PQ.
+The algorithm updates the codebooks and codes as follows: For each new point $x$, assign it to its nearest centroid in each subvector using PQ.
+For each subvector $x_{i}$, update its centroid $c_{q_{i}\left(x_{i}\right)}$ as: